sisinerd/BreachMe-API/README.md

-## CYBERSAFE API PROJECT DOCUMENTATIONS
+## BREACHME API PROJECT DOCUMENTATIONS

 ### Project Overview
 The API is designed for a financial institution and provides various functionalities for managing user accounts, generating API keys for authentication, accepting payments, withdrawing funds, and viewing transactions.
 Additionally, certain administrative privileges are required for deleting users and viewing all transactions.